Update on COVID-19 Vaccine Availability in States/UTs

 BALANCE AVAILABLE

-More than5.75Cr (5,75,43,795)balance and unutilized COVID Vaccine doses are still available with the States/UTs to be administered.
+More than4.62Cr (4,62,75,955)balance and unutilized COVID Vaccine doses are still available with the States/UTs to be administered.